ImPoulpitos/ImPoulpitos/README.md

 # Hi there 👋

-I'm **Poulpitos**, a computer science student who loves working behind the scenes 😎\
-Since 2020, I create back-end apps and many other tech or tools.
+I'm **Poulpitos**, **Back-End & DevOps Engineer** since 2022.

+My journey started in 2020 when I was creating discord bots and small side projects.
+Today, my interests are more in the backstages... working on APIs, owning a dedicated and self-hosted infrastructure, etc...

 I love exploring and testing daily-used applications to understand how they works.

 ## Projects that I'm working on 📂

 ### [**Sea of Thieves France**](https://sotfr.net)
-In **December 2021**, I joined the frencn Sea of Thieves community as a volunteer to provide tools and applications for our french players!\
+In **December 2021**, I joined the frencn Sea of Thieves community as a volunteer to provide tools and applications for our french playerbase!
 With more than **95k members**, it is the largest Sea of Thieves affiliated community. *(We even have our own in-game ship set!)*\

 ![Join us now](https://discord.com/sotfr)